kornichon2000/www.pierremorsa.com/content/howitisgoing/2023-09-29-twitter-profitable-in-2024.md

 <!--more-->

 {{% howiseeitgoing %}}
 To her credit, she said "in early '24."
 She didn't specify if she meant 2024 or 3024.
-Profitability claims are a bit tricky.
-It is possible to use accounting methods to temporarily boost the profits of companies.
-So I think this claim is unlikely, but not 100% impossible.
+Now profitability claims are a bit tricky.
+It is possible to use accounting methods and financial techniques to temporarily boost the profits of companies.
+So I think this claim is 99% unlikely, but not 100% impossible.
 Long term profits?
 To my chagrin I must admit that Twitter still has a possibility of achieving that goal.
 {{% /howiseeitgoing %}}

 {{% howitisgoing date="" %}}{{% /howitisgoing %}}